tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 $$

-The idea is that the wrapping code takes the adversary on the right, and then plays with its messages, in order to play the game on the left.
+The idea is that the wrapping code takes the adversary on the right, and then tweaks its messages, in order to play the game on the left.
 But this is just a convenient formalism to describe an adversary for the game on the left.
 You could describe it in other ways, and there's not